 Though AHS is ostensibly an anthology series where each season starts over with a brand-new theme, there are dozens of connections that thread from one season to the next, from the reappearance of major characters like Dr. Arthur Arden (James Cromwell) and Billie Dean Howard (Sarah Paulson), to little teasing clues like a certain brand of instant coffee.

-Does every season take place in the same universe, or on the same timeline?
+Does every season take place in the same universe, or are all the episodes the same timeline?
 Fans have imagined some crazy and compelling theories about how the seasons connect on American Horror Story (some of them so complicated Reddit couldn't even handle them).
 Is it all a documentary?
 Or does every new season represents another rung down the ladder to Hell?

 If you need more proof every season of American Horror Story is connected, show creator Ryan Murphy himself has said as much.
 In an interview with Entertainment Weekly, he said, "They're all connected...
 They're all very separate but there's clues every season that we're now telling you how the different worlds are intertwined."